Health Library

 MRI Airway Study

 MRI stands for magnetic resonance imaging.
-An MRI uses a powerful magnet, radio waves and computer to acquire pictures of just about any body part, including your child's airway.
+An MRI uses a powerful magnet, radio waves and computer to take pictures of just about any body part, including your child's airway.

-MRI Airway Study are ordered if your child is having airway problems and breathing difficulties that occur during sleep.
+An MRI Airway (Sleep) Study is ordered if your child is having airway problems and breathing difficulties that occur during sleep.
 For this test, the MRI takes pictures of the throat, nose and mouth while your child is sleeping.

 The Department of Anesthesia provides general anesthesia for children who have airway problems and breathing difficulties that occur during sleep.
 Anesthesiologists focus on keeping the airway safe, keeping your child from moving during the procedure and aiding in a rapid recovery from anesthesia, with minimal side effects.